COVID-19 Biosafety Research Guidelines

 Links and References

-- Duke University: SARS-CoV-2 (COVID-19) Research Laboratory Biosafety Guidelines: https://www.safety.duke.edu/sites/default/files/SARS-CoV-2%20(COVID-19)%20Biosafety%20Guidelines.pdf
+- Duke University: SARS-CoV-2 (COVID-19) Research Laboratory Biosafety Guidelines: https://www.safety.duke.edu/sites/default/files/SARS-CoV-2-COVID19-Biosafety-Guidelines.pdf

 - Johns Hopkins University: IBC SARS‐CoV‐2 (COVID‐19) Laboratory Requirements Document: https://hub.jhu.edu/assets/uploads/sites/2/2020/03/SARS-CoV-2-Guidance-JHU-IBC-2020-03-26.pdf

-- e-Protocol Applications: https://research.wayne.edu/oehs/bio-safety/new-applications
+- e-Protocol Applications: https:/research.wayne.edu/oehs/bio-safety/new-applications

-- CDC Interim Guidance for Laboratories: https://www.cdc.gov/coronavirus/2019-ncov/lab/index.html
+- CDC Interim Guidance for Laboratories: https://www.cdc.gov/covid/php/lab/index.html

-- ABSA International Guidance Document: https://absa.org/wp-content/uploads/2020/03/ABSA2020_Covid-19-dr3.pdf
+- ABSA International Guidance Document: https://absa.org/topic/regs-standards-guidelines/

-- Biosafety in Microbiological and Biomedical Laboratories (BMBL, 5th Edition), CDC/NIH: https://www.cdc.gov/labs/BMBL.html?CDC_AA_refVal=https%3A%2F%2Fwww.cdc.gov%2Fbiosafety%2Fpublications%2Fbmbl5%2Findex.htm
+- Biosafety in Microbiological and Biomedical Laboratories (BMBL, 6th Edition), CDC/NIH: https://www.cdc.gov/labs/BMBL.html

 - ABSA International COVID-19 Toolbox: https://absa.org/covid19toolbox/